Photographing Bats with Sabre - Eliminate Shutter Lag

 When you are shooting fast moving subjects in the dark you can take advantage of the darkness and use Sabre to fire the flash instead of the camera.
 The advantage of this method is the elimination of shutter lag - you get the fastest response time possible.
 The disadvantage is the camera shutter has to be held open so your camera battery life will suffer and you will have some black frames when the camera is not triggered.
 Sabre can be configured to hold the shutter open and control the flash independently.
 Then when a subject is detected Sabre will fire the flash and refresh the frame for the next shot.
 Sabre will also refresh your frame at a programmable interval to prevent noise from accumulating while the shutter is held open.
 In this web page we will walk you through both the connections needed and the configuration of Sabre.
 You can see a perfect application for this method shown below.

-This image was captured by Michael Durham using the Sabre.
+The image to the left was image was captured by Michael Durham using the Sabre.
 This bat is a federally endangered Indiana Bat and was captured with cooperation of the U.S. Fish and Wildlife Service.
 Many thanks to Michael for sharing the image!

 Connecting Sabre to your flash and camera